 TML manufactures a wide range of automobiles and is involved in various automotive operations.
 TML has determined that in order to carry out such activities 3TG Minerals may have been necessary for the functionality or production of certain products that it manufactured (or contracted to be manufactured).
-Accordingly, in order to support and promote the objectives of the Dodd-Frank Act as it relates to conflict minerals, TML built on its compliance efforts in 2014, 2015 and 2016 and pursued a detailed action plan for the 2017 reporting year.
-Following its reasonable country of origin inquiry ("RCOI"), communications with actual and potential 3TG Minerals suppliers and other due diligence efforts, as of the date of this SD Report for the year ended December 31, 2017, TML is in the process of determining which suppliers use 3TG Minerals and the origin and chain of custody of 3TG Minerals used in its products.
+Accordingly, in order to support and promote the objectives of the Dodd-Frank Act as it relates to conflict minerals, TML built on its compliance efforts in 2014, 2015, 2016, 2017 and 2018 and pursued a detailed action plan for the 2019 reporting year.
+Following its reasonable country of origin inquiry ("RCOI"), communications with actual and potential 3TG Minerals suppliers and other due diligence efforts, as of the date of this SD Report for the year ended December 31, 2019, TML is in the process of determining which suppliers use 3TG Minerals and the origin and chain of custody of 3TG Minerals used in its products.

-TML intends to continue to develop its Conflict Minerals Compliance Program to be in compliance with the framework in the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Second Edition 2013 and the related supplements on 3TG Minerals in all material respects.
+TML is committed to ensure that 3TG Minerals supplied for use in our automobiles are responsibly sourced.
+TML intends to continue to develop its Conflict Minerals Compliance Program to be in compliance with the framework in the Organization for Economic Cooperation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition 2016 and the related supplements on 3TG Minerals in all material respects.